 Natural Sweeteners: Pros

 Natural sweeteners are sugars that are actually found in nature.
 Some foods, such as sugar cane and sugar beet, are naturally very sweet and can be refined and added to other foods like candy and soda pop.
 The main benefit to natural sweeteners is that since they are found in nature, humans have been eating them for thousands of years, which is long enough to learn both the short and long term effects, so you know what you're getting with sugar.
 Organic, holistic, and natural foods served by grocery stores and catering services all contain only natural sweeteners.

 Natural Sweeteners: Cons

 The big drawback to eating natural sugars, of course, is that too much sugar is not good for you.
 Unless you have a very active lifestyle, the sugar you eat is extra, empty calories that will be turned into fat if not used immediately.
 Sugar also contributes to tooth decay, and upsets the blood sugar to insulin balance, which can lead to diabetes.
 It also provides an artificial, short-lived energy boost which contributes to hyperactivity, especially in children.

 Artificial Sweeteners: Pros

 Artificial sweeteners are chemical additives that have been designed to mimic the taste effect of natural sugars without the harmful effects like the expanding waistline and repeated trips to the dentist.
-At Dental Studio for example, the dental care team will tell you they see more people who need dental implants that eat regular sugar, such as hard candies and gum.
+At Dental Studio for example, the dental care team will tell you they see more people who need wisdom teeth removal that eat regular sugar, such as hard candies and gum.
 The major benefits to eating artificial sweeteners like Aspartame and Sucralose instead of sugar is that they contain no calories and are not linked to tooth decay.
 Instead, they move through the body without being absorbed, which means that even diabetics can enjoy their favorite sugary foods without having to moderate their intake.

 Artificial Sweeteners: Cons